-Meiji reuses and recycles the delivery bottles used in our home delivery service.
-Meiji's agents collect delivery bottles after consumers have finished with the product, after which the bottles are cleaned at our factory for reuse.
+Meiji Co., Ltd. reuses and recycles the delivery bottles used in our home delivery service.
+Our agents collect delivery bottles after consumers have finished with the product, after which the bottles are cleaned at our factory for reuse.
 After cleaning, polypropylene caps are recycled into cushioning materials and other resources by a specialized company.
 In pursuit of these activities, we encourage consumers to participate in collecting bottles as an environmentally friendly activity.
 Of course, delivery bottles will become damaged during the cycle of use and reuse.
-These bottles are crushed and remolded to be recycled as new bottles\.
-Meiji is reducing the weight of delivery bottles, and we are also endeavoring to reduce the amount of glass used.
+These bottles are crushed and remolded to be recycled as new bottles^{}.
+We reducing the weight of delivery bottles, and we are also endeavoring to reduce the amount of glass used.

-FYE 3/2019 FYE 3/2020 FYE 3/2021 FYE 3/2022 FYE 3/2023 Collection rate for delivery bottles 98.2 97.7 99.5 99.3 99.7
+Unit FYE 3/2020 FYE 3/2021 FYE 3/2022 FYE 3/2023 FYE 3/2024 Collection rate for delivery bottles % 97.7 99.5 99.3 99.7 99.7

-\ Our goal: Collect 100 % used delivery bottles
+Our goal: Collect 100 % used delivery bottles